mlflow/mlflow-export-import/README.md

 ### Import run

-Imports a run from a directory or zip file.
+Imports a run from a directory.

 #### Usage